General Glove Use

 What is a chlorination process in manufacturing gloves?

 Chlorination is a process whereby chlorine, ammonia, water and other chemicals are utilized in the manufacturing of gloves.
-The chlorination process removes powder and breaks down the latex protein as well as the chemical residue on or near the glove surface.
-Then, through multiple washing and leaching processes, the protein and chemicals are further reduced.
+The chlorination process removes powder and breaks down latex proteins and chemical residues.
+Multiple washing and leaching steps then further reduce proteins and residues.

-Poor chlorination also produces gloves that have a strong chlorine odor.
-For obvious reasons, chlorinated powder free latex examination gloves should not be recommended for dental use.
+Poor chlorination can leave gloves brittle, weak, discolored, sticky or slippery—and with a strong chlorine odor.
+Chlorinated powder‑free latex examination gloves should not be used in dental applications.

 What is pre‑oven leaching?